 The agency continues to place its most recent decisions, training announcements, and news on the home page of the website.
-For example, the website has been updated to provide information concerning FLRA policy statements, information on key agency leadership, and upcoming agency trainings.
-At trainings, the agency has sought feedback about presentation materials, which the agency proactively posts to its website.
-This is done to provide the public easier access to key agency information.
+For example, the FLRA announced and updated information concerning its operating status on its website, as well as information on key agency leadership, new regulations, and quarterly digests of FLRA Authority decisions.